linzjs/linz/docs/models_grid.rst

   }

 If you like, you can pass an object rather than the boolean.
 This also allows you to customise the cell renderer used to display the data within the column.

+If you provide a ``label``, it will override what is defined in the :ref:`models-label-dsl-summary-reference`.

+The columns will be rendered in the order they're provided.

 grid.sortBy
 ===========